PhD, University of Nevada Las Vegas

 Lisa Thomas is an assistant professor and the director of undergraduate programs for the School of Hospitality Leadership.
 Prior to joining the faculty of DePaul, Thomas was a faculty-in-residence and the director of student leadership programs at the University of Nevada, Las Vegas – Singapore Campus.

-anager for the preeminent mass-market cruise line, a successful tour operator with charter air service to top resort destinations, and the leading all-inclusive resort company in the Caribbean.
+Thomas has more than 20 years of experience in sales and marketing management positions with top brands in the hospitality industry.
+One of her research streams stems from her experiences as a District Sales Manager for the preeminent mass-market cruise line, a successful tour operator with charter air service to top resort destinations, and the leading all-inclusive resort company in the Caribbean.
 One key responsibility was pricing distribution channel promotions to ensure a profitable bottom line.
-Another career focus was to motivate sales by holding frequent special events, conventions, and trade shows to introduce clients to resorts, ships, and/or destinations.
+Another career focus was to motivate sales by holding frequent special events, conventions and trade shows to introduce clients to resorts, ships and/or destinations.

 Her research asks the question: how can hospitality organizations maximize their profits through revenue management efforts?
 Her enthusiasm for this research stream has increased with the evolution of the hospitality industry due to rapid technological advances, new distribution channels, and changing consumer needs.
 The result has been research conducted on how special events are emerging as a strategic tool to increase revenue for casino resorts, how hotels can utilize large citywide events to increase key performance metrics of nightly rates and occupancy percentages, and the underlying theories behind consumers’ hospitality purchasing decisions.